dieterich-lab/single-cell-nanopore/README.md

 ## Output files:

 The output files are put in the `analysis` folder of the pipeline.
-The main target output files are `sim.label` and `real.label`.
+The main target output files are `sim.label` and `real.label` (three columns: read_id, barcode, score).
 In addition, you will find the following files:

 * `sim.label`: the barcode assignment from the simulated reads with scores.
 The scores range from 0-99, and larger scores indicate higher confidence for the assignment.
 Reads assigned to multiple barcodes only have the assignment with the highest score retained.

 * `real.label`: the barcode assignment from the real Nanopore reads with scores.
-The scores range from 0 to the cutoff set in `config.yaml`.
+The scores range from the cutoff set in `config.yaml` to 99.
 Reads assigned to multiple barcodes are removed if both are above the score cutoff.

 * `real.umi`: The barcodes assignment of the Nanopore reads with matched Illumina UMIs from the same cell and the same gene.